zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Display what you are playing on your PS3 via Discord's game activity.

 ## NOTE
-PS3RPD is currently being rewritten, for the time being, please use the latest [release (v1.7)](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord/releases/tag/v1.7) as the latest version of
-PS3RPD.py has known bugs
+The latest released version of PS3RPD.py is a pre-release, some functions are incomplete and bug testing has not been done.

 ## Index
 * [Features](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#features)